Jump to:

 - Add beer and water to a large pot and heat it over medium-high heat.
 Use a 1:1 ratio of beer to water.
 About 12 oz of each is enough for 2 pounds of shrimp.

-- To the liquid mixture add onion, lemon and/or lime wedges, bay leaf, mustard seed and 1 tbsp of seasoning and bring to simmer.
+- To the liquid mixture add onion, lemon and/or lime wedges, bay leaf, mustard seed and 1 tablespoon of seasoning and bring to simmer.

 - Add the shrimp and let simmer for 3-4 minutes.